 Participants often have no problem choosing the higher figure for the distant future but find it hard to be patient when the smaller amount is right in front of them.

 Present bias is related to the thinking trap known as hyperbolic discounting.
-The difference is that hyperbolic discounting is “time inconsistent” because its effects apply very quickly over a short time and then slow.
+The difference is that hyperbolic discounting is “time inconsistent” because its effects apply quickly over a short time and then slow down.

 Emotional and impulsive?

 A famous 1996 paper by behavioural economics expert George Loewenstein described how visceral states (such as hunger or strong emotions) can profoundly affect decision making in ways that are not in people’s long-term interest.
 Known as ”hot states”, it is because temporary emotions can have such a distorting effect on our behaviour that “cooling off” periods exist for many significant purchases.

 Savings goals, in particular, can be hard to maintain when advertisements evoke strong emotion and encourage spending.
 Of course, emotions aren’t the only factor influencing present bias – age, gender, cultural background, education and self-control all play a role in discounting decisions – but they are a factor that can be managed more easily than the others.

 The demeanour of oil magnate John D Rockefeller springs to mind here.
 Rockefeller frequently clashed with business partners during his career in Standard Oil and whenever they impetuously offered to sell their shares and leave the company, he would calmly reach into his pocket and write them a cheque.
 His cool temperament and willingness to take the long-view helped him become the richest person of all time (in real terms).

 Traditionally, the lever in economics used to encourage savings is the manipulation of interest rates.
 If you want people to save, simply offer them higher interest.